shreya25bce11282-cpu/Behavior-analysis-project/docs/psychology_intro.md

 ## A Question I Find Personally Interesting
 *How does constant digital multitasking reshape attentional control and long-term memory formation in the brain?*

+**Sleep plays a critical role in maintaining attention and memory processes.
+Disruption in these cognitive systems impairs emotional regulation, which manifests as mood disturbances such as irritability, low motivation, and heightened stress.